The Spite Fence

 A screenplay by Michael Pendergast

 The Spite Fence is a screenplay I have been researching and developing over the course of several years.
 As a fourth-generation San Francisco native, this project is a deeply personal exploration of the city where I was born and raised.
 San Francisco's rich and colorful history has always captivated me, and when I first came across the story of the Spite Fence and the events that unfolded on that hill so many years ago, I was immediately drawn to its drama and significance.
-This film is a tribute to the city’s enduring spirit and unique past.
+This film is a tribute to the city’s enduring spirit, unique past, and its future.

 Gallery